vhx/api-documentation/source/includes/_resource.videos.md

       </td>
       <td>A set of key/value pairs that you can attach to a video object.
 It can be useful for
 storing additional information about the video in a structured format.
 Metadata keys must be strings.
-Metadata values can be strings, integers, or arrays.
+Metadata values can be strings, integers, arrays, or images.
+An image metadata value must must be a url of an image (< 3MB) prefixed with the text <code>image_url:</code>.

 There are a few reserved keys that are auto-generated, which cannot be updated.
 These reserved keys are:
 <code>advertising_keywords</code>, <code>series_name</code>, <code>season_name</code>, <code>season_number</code>,
 <code>episode_number</code>, and <code>movie_name</code></p></td>
     </tr>